jD91mZM2/termplay/README.md

  - **Concurrency**
    - It's converting to ANSI while `ffmpeg` is still processing!
+ - **Audio/Frame Sync**
+   - If one frame takes longer to load and the audio continues on,
+   - don't just pretend nothing happened!
+Skip a few frames!
+   - Get back on track!
  - **TrueColor** and **256-bit color**
    - Choose whatever is supported by your terminal!
  - **Adapting size**